tolitius/verter/README.md

 of course redis "schema" would probably be just a couple of bucket names vs. a SQL database schema would need to create a couple of tables.

-take a look at the [postgres schema](https://github.com/tolitius/verter/blob/ffba06f9c2001ff31c2e8aaecf4ac401ee26e262/resources/verter/store/postgres/create-institute-of-time.sql) to get an idea.
+take a look at the [postgres schema](resources/verter/store/postgres/create-institute-of-time.sql) or [sqlite schema](resources/verter/store/sqlite/create-institute-of-time.sql) to get an idea.

 ----